Fuchai/Other-Scripts/README.md

 #Misc projects
 ##LeNet_on_NotMNIST.py
-Run it if you have 2GB and 20 minutes.
+Run it if you have at least 2GB on your storage and 20 minutes.